 Any Building, Structure, or Lot used for the Business of repairing Automobiles, trucks, or construction Equipment or the sale and installation of tires, batteries, and other minor accessories and services for Automobiles, trucks, or construction Equipment.
 This shall not include retail sale of vehicle supplies, tires, or parts unrelated to repairs being performed on the Premises, the retreading and/or vulcanizing of tires, Fueling Stations, or convenience stores that sell gasoline or lubricating oil, except other vehicle accessories or services are included in this use.

 Awning

-A rooflike cover attached only to the face of a Structure that projects (usually over windows and doors) generally for the purpose of extending over or in front of a place, such as over steps or in front of a door or window, as a providing shelter.
+A rooflike cover attached only to the face of a Structure that projects (usually over windows and doors) generally for the purpose of providing shelter.